mgt20/myturn-vaccine-find/README.md

 2. Modify Dockerfile with your timezone (make sure to use a supported Timezone syntax/variable).
 3. Modify cronjobs file with your desired cron schedule.
 See crontab.guru for help with this.
 4. Modify the config.ini file with your values for: pushover.net user and token.
+5. Modify config.ini file with your values for which location to search for on myturn.ca.gov.
+Use the location values from the last page of the tool exactly in this field.
+6. IMPORTANT: The checkboxes/fields/questions are filled out automatically per my requirements.
+You can update these by Inspecting the webpage and copying the more relevant xpath or css selector for your answers and pasting them into the correct step in script.py.
+There are plans to make this customizable more easily in the script.
+For now, using the "Inspect" tool in your web browser and finding the correct identifier for the button/checkbox is required.

 ## To run on baremetal / without Docker
 1. Install the required dependencies on your machine (see Dockerfile for OS packages needed and see requirements.txt for required pip packages).